-The Director, International Privacy is responsible for ensuring that changes to this Policy are notified in accordance with Appendix 7.
+The Director, Privacy Policy & Compliance International is responsible for ensuring that changes to this Policy are notified in accordance with Appendix 7.

-If you are unhappy about the way in which Verizon has processed your personal information, Verizon has a separate complaint handling procedure which is set out in Part III, Appendix 5.
+If you are unhappy about the way in which Verizon has used your personal information, Verizon has a separate complaint handling procedure which is set out in Part III, Appendix 5.